frostyard/nbc/docs/ETC-OVERLAY.md

 ### Runtime Detection

-The dracut module creates a marker file at `/run/nbc-booted` to indicate the system was booted via nbc.
+A marker file at `/run/nbc-booted` indicates the system was installed and booted via nbc.
 This is similar to `/run/ostree-booted` created by bootc/ostree systems.

+The marker is created by `systemd-tmpfiles` during boot via `/usr/lib/tmpfiles.d/nbc.conf`.
+This ensures the marker exists after systemd mounts a fresh tmpfs on `/run` following switch_root.

 #### Shell Script Detection